mkmik/knot8/README.md

 # knot8

-Define and manipulate "knobs" in K8s manifests.
+Define and manipulate "tunable fields" in K8s manifests.

-## Example
+## Quick guide

 Imagine some YAML manifest you download from upstream looks like: